Things to do in Portmeirion North Wales, An Italian Inspired village

 3) Share your respects at the pet cemetery

-No, this isn’t a Steven King book; Portmeirion in North Wales has its pet cemetery.
+No, this isn’t a Steven King book; one of the more unusual things to do in Portmeirion is to visit the pet cemetery.
 With a statue of a once-beloved dog at its helm, you can wander the graves of the pets that have been loved and lost over the years.
 As sombre as it is, the pet cemetery is a pleasant reminder of how much pets enrich our lives, and it’s a lovely tribute to them.

 4) Play pirates on the stone boat Amis Reunis

 Sir William Clough Ellis owned a houseboat that was stranded off the coast of Portmeirion Village.
 While some boats were salvaged and used for decoration in the Italian village, their remains can still be seen at low tide across the shore.
 The stone boat replica makes a great tribute to the original Amis Reunis, and both adults and kids will enjoy exploring it.